-First, several legislators expressed trepidation that the proposal's strict liability approach could bankrupt local governments.
-They warned that liability under the proposal could bring municipalities "to a dead stop."
+&quot;That any person or persons having knowledge that any of the wrongs . . . mentioned in the second section of this act, are about to be committed, and having power to prevent or aid in preventing the same, shall neglect or refuse to do so, and such wrongful act shall be committed, such person or persons shall be liable to the person injured or his legal representatives for all damages caused by any such wrongful act. . . ."
+Id., at 819, bring municipalities "to a dead stop."
 Cong.
 Globe, 42d Cong., 1st Sess., 763 (1871) (Sen. Casserly).
 See id., at 762 (Sen. Stevenson); 772 (Sen. Thurman).
-Rep. Bingham argued that municipal liability might be so great under the measure that it would deprive a community "of the means of administering justice."
+Representative Bingham argued that municipal liability might be so great under the measure deprive a community "of the means of administering justice."
 Id., at 798.
 Some congressmen argued that strict liability would inhibit the effective operation of municipal corporations.
-The possibility of liability, Rep. Kerr insisted, could prevent local officials from exercising "necessary and customary functions."
+The possibility of liability, Representative Kerr insisted, could prevent local officials from exercising "necessary and customary functions."
 Id., at 789.
-See Id., at 763 (Sen. Casserly); 808 (Rep. Garfield).
+See id., at 763 (Sen. Casserly); id., at 808 (Rep. Garfield).